Alcohol licensing laws of the United Kingdom: Medieval period

 Within the British Isles, records show that ale was consumed in huge quantities without regulation throughout the medieval period.
 In 1272, a husband and wife who retired at Selby Abbey in North Yorkshire were provided with 2 impgal of ale per day along with two loaves of white bread and one loaf of brown bread.
 This was because beer was an important source of nutrition in medieval England.
 At the start of 14th century, it ranked alongside pottage and bread as one of three main sources of grain in the diet.
 Grains accounted for around 80% of the calorie intake of agricultural workers.
 Even the nobility received around 65% of their calories from grains.

-Everyone, including children, drank small beer, which has also been known as table beer or mild beer.
+Everyone, including children, drank small beer, which was also known as table beer or mild beer.
 This was a highly nutritious beverage that contained just enough alcohol to act as a preservative.
 It also provided hydration without the intoxicating effects of drunkenness.
 In the 1520s, brewers in Coventry produced 2860000 L of small beer per annum.
 By the 17th century in England, small beer was an excise class, which was determined by its wholesale price.